 Water and Sewer Fund: This fund is used to account for the Town's water and sewer operations.
 A Water and Sewer Capital Projects Fund has been consolidated into The Water and Sewer Fund for financial reporting purposes.
-The Capital Projects were closed out as of June 30, 2019.
+The budgetary comparison for the Water and Sewer Capital Projects Fund has been included in supplementary information.